phalcon/blog/data/posts/2013-04-18-help-the-community-to-make-phalcon-available-on-cpanel.md

-## Help the community to make Phalcon available on cPanel

 In an effort to help developers with the installation of Phalcon, we have created a feature request with [cPanel](http://cpanel.net/) so that we can develop an installation script that would allow cPanel customers install the extension with literally one click.

 [http://features.cpanel.net/responses/add-support-for-phalconphp-extension-apache-php](http://features.cpanel.net/responses/add-support-for-phalconphp-extension-apache-php)